nielsonm/pnwds/2012_sea/commerce/commerce_session.md

   Adding your own payment method, adding steps to the checkout, or custom shipping method.

   Most of these require custom code or rules which can be exported via features.
+  An excellent module for adding extra steps to the checkout process is [Commerce extra panes}(http://drupal.org/project/commerce_extra_panes), it's maintained by Pedro Cambra (pcambra) one of the major contributors to Commerce core and Commerce contrib.

+  As stated previously, it's fairly straightforward to setup a custom payment method.
+[Link - click me!](Adding a payment method link)

 !SLIDE incremental smbullets  transition=cover